rg-epicodus/pingpong/README.md

 ***{This is a webpage for Uncle Lou's Ping Pong Game.
 It is constantly in a state of flux.}

+**Specifications

+Behavior                                Example Input     Example Output it can count up to the provided number    2                  1,2 will display "Ping!" if a multiple of 3   3                  1,2,Ping! will display "Pong!" if a multiple of 5   5                  1,2,Ping!,4,Pong! displays "PingPong!" for multiple of 15   15                 1,2,Ping!...13,14,PingPong!

 **Setup/Installation Requirements

     There are no real setup instructions, it is a webpage using CSS/HTML/Bootstrap/JavaScript/JQuery